-- 37.4% of social housing tenants in arrears blamed the Bedroom Tax.
+- A third of social housing tenants in arrears blame the bedroom tax for their situation.

-In this article, Cashfloat, direct lender short-term loans, will examine the practicalities of living on benefits.
-We take a detailed look at social housing compared to renting privately as well as a look at how the RSRS (Bedroom Tax) has affected social housing tenants.
+In this article, Cashfloat will examine the practicalities of living on benefits.
+We take a detailed look at what housing options people have, looking at the availability of both social housing and rented properties.
+After that, we will look at how the Removal of the Spare Room Subsidy (Bedroom Tax) has affected social housing tenants.
 Finally, we will look at food shopping, the increased use of food banks and the costs of energy bills.

 There is no doubt that the United Kingdom has a housing crisis.
-It is bad enough for professionals to find a place to live but try imagining what it must be like when living on benefits.
+It is difficult enough for professionals to find a place to live.
+Imagine what it must be like if you live on benefits.

-- If people can find social housing, the rents are generally lower, but often the housing is in poor condition.
+- If people can find social housing, the rents are generally lower.
+However, houses are often in poor condition.

-- Private renting is tough because often people on benefits do not have the money to pay a deposit and landlords might refuse to rent to them.
+- Renting privately is often difficult for benefits claimants because they do not have the money to pay a deposit and landlords often refuse to rent to them.

-- Some private landlords cannot rent to DSS tenants because of the terms of their mortgage or the extra insurance costs.
+- Some private landlords cannot rent to DSS (Department of Social Security) tenants because of the terms of their mortgage or the extra insurance costs involved for them.

 - Other landlords are prejudiced against tenants on benefits or do not wish to deal with the council.